5 steps to a robust corrective action process

 Choosing the right digital tools to automate the process will help you prompt, notify and remind the right people at the right time to act.
 They will ensure that nothing is omitted from your process and that actions are appropriately documented for future auditing.
 But it won’t slow you down.

-The right digital QMS will help you drive continuous improvement through a robust CAPA process that can be tailored to your needs.
+The right digital QMS will help you drive continuous improvement through a robust CAPA process that can be tailored to your needs - and keep you aligned with the expectations of ISO 13485, ISO 9001 and GMP.

 Cognidox CAPA report template